wjlingg/flashcardgame/README.md

 ### Steps taken during implementation:

-1) Added base layout for the user interface
+1) Added base layout for user interface
 2) Added logic for countdown timer
-3) Added logic for the 4 arithmetic operations
+3) Added logic for all 4 arithmetic operations
 4) Added logic for generating question and scoring
 5) Improved UI